Community Campaign (Hart): History

 Community Campaign Hart was formed at a meeting in 2003 attended by several local councillors, with an election strategy meeting taking place before the 2004 local elections.
 In the subsequent 2004 district council election, CCH candidates stood in five seats, gaining two (Church Crookham East and Church Crookham West) from the Conservatives, achieving 15% of the overall vote.
 In the 2006 election 3 new councillors were elected in Church Crookham East and Crondall, with another councillor elected in 2007 to the Fleet Courtmoor ward, bringing the number of CCH Councillors to 6.
 James Radley successfully defended his Church Crookham East seat in 2008, but the CCH candidate for Crondall did not win the seat from the Conservative incumbent.

 Whilst no candidate stood in the 2005 Hampshire County Council Election, in 2009 Jenny Radley gained the seat of Church Crookham and Ewshot from the Conservative Party, with 3,822 votes (66.54%).
 In the 2010 Hart District Council Election, despite the CCH vote share increasing by 5.2, CCH incumbent John Bennison lost his Crondall seat to the Conservative candidate, who received 1,144 votes (51.9%) against Bennison's 1,059 (48.1%), though two other CCH incumbents retained their seats.
 The vote share then fell by 2.8 in 2011, but with the two CCH seats being defended successfully.

 In the 2012 election, two more councillors were elected with a vote increase of 5.3, gaining the Crondall and Fleet Courtmoor seats from the Conservative incumbents.
 Councillor John Bennison, who had formerly been the CCH councillor for Crondall, defended the Church Crookham and Ewshot Division ward of Hampshire County Council in 2013, as the party's sole county councillor.
-In 2014 the number of seats on the council was reduced by two to 33, with redefined ward boundaries; in the 2014 election, CCH won 9 seats, an increase of 2 and with a slightly increased vote share.
+In 2014 the number of seats on the council was reduced by two to 33, with redefined ward boundaries; in the 2014 election, CCH won nine seats, an increase of two and with a slightly increased vote share.
+CCH held talks with the Conservatives and Lib Dems about forming an administration.
 However, in 2015, John Bennison lost his Fleet Central Seat to the Conservative candidate (whilst remaining on the County Council), but with the party subsequently successfully defending the three seats up for re-election in 2016.
+That December, two councillors defected from the Conservatives to CCH, citing disagreements over the Local Plan.
+In 2017 John Bennison defended his county council, with a slightly increased vote share.
+Alan Oliver of the party also stood in the Fleet Town Ward, coming second after the Conservatives with 2,227 votes (39.22%).
+This is out of five councillors from Hart itself, alongside two Conservatives, and two Liberal Democrats.